Waylon Reavis: A Killer's Confession

 In September 2016, Reavis announced on Facebook, then via press release, that his new project A Killer's Confession had signed a deal with EMP Label Group, which would release their debut album Unbroken in the spring of 2017.
 The album was partially recorded and mixed at Kentucky's Third Sky Studio with Reavis and co-producers Thom Hazaert and Richard Easterling.

-On Halloween 2016 AKC released their debut single "A Killer's Confession", featuring a guest performance by Korn guitarist Brian "Head" Welch.
+On Halloween 2016, A Killer's Confession released their debut single "A Killer's Confession", featuring a guest performance by Korn guitarist Brian "Head" Welch.

-The band culminating in a hometown show at the Cleveland Agora on December 17.
+The band performed a hometown show at the Cleveland Agora on December 17.